sangeetsuresh/kotlin-native-example/README.md

 # kotlin-native-example
 # Imp : Work in Progress

-Usage kotlin multiplatform feature to create an app in which whole business logic is wirtten in Kotlin language
+Usage kotlin multiplatform feature to create an Android and iOS app in which whole business logic is wirtten in Kotlin language

 View layer is written in platform specific languages